monsonjeremy/Surfline-Project/README.md

 ##### Google maps

 Google maps was my favorite addition to this project and was actually really fun to work with.
 I think it achieves a great user experience by allowing a user to see exactly where the buoys are rather than just knowing the lat/long.
 In this instance, in the interest of time, I used a drop in component from the library ```react-google-maps```.
 It made it a lot easier and less boilerplate but in a more critical production application, I might opt for handling this on my own depending on the amount of flexibility needed and some of the other pros and cons that may come with using a library.
 Overall though, i'm satisfied with the result and the library worked exactly as I wanted for this project.
-As I continue work on this project beyond submitting it, the next feature I want to build is to allow a user to search locations on google maps and from there requery the RSS feed for the new latitude and longitude.
-Since I wanted to get the project completed in a timely manner I did not implement this at the moment.

 ##### Create-react-app